JorgeVF01/M-S2022/README.md

 # M-S2022
-# Modeling and Sumulation: N-body modeling
+# Modeling and Sumulation: COVID-19 simulation Momentum Conservation
 This is the final project of the subject Modeling and Simulation of the [Escuela Nacional de Estudios Superiores UNAM campus Morelia](https://www.enesmorelia.unam.mx/).

 ## Contact